juju/docs/src/en/charms-storage.md

 tmpfs    tmpfs
 ```

+!!!
+Note:
+    The name given to a default storage pool will often be the same as the
+    name of the storage pool upon which it is based.

 Depending on the storage provider, custom storage pools can be created.
 For
 example, the 'ebs' storage provider supports several configuration attributes: